DYA-Code/DYA-Code/README.md

-# Hi, I'm Student Developer from Korea.
+# Hi, I'm Student Coder from Korea.

 <!--
 dia-7691/dia-7691** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.